WWF Baltic Sea Programme

 Our vision

-A healthy, productive and resilient Baltic region, sustainably and equitably managed for the well-being of people and nature.
+A healthy, productive, and resilient Baltic region that is sustainably and equitably managed for people’s and nature’s well-being.

 Human pressures like unsustainable farming practices, overfishing, pollution and the effects of the climate crisis are altering the ecological balance and depleting renewable resources.
 We are now losing many of the ecosystem goods and services that nature has provided for free since the dawn of time.
-By prioritizing sustainability over exploitation and combining science with local knowledge, WWF works towards transformation of the Baltic to a healthy and productive, and resilient region that benefits people and nature.
+By prioritizing sustainability over exploitation and combining science with local knowledge, WWF works towards transforming the Baltic into a healthy, productive, and resilient region that benefits people and nature.
 We are a diverse, ambitious and influential force, working to conserve and restore the health of the Baltic Sea.

-WWF launched its Baltic Programme in 1992.
+WWF launched the Baltic Sea Programme in 1992.
 The programme:

 • Applies pressure on public and private stakeholders to commit to a source-to-sea approach to water management, sustainable agriculture and safeguarding species and habitats.